marcacohen/DL-Workshop/README.md

-# DL Workshop - A Practical Hands-on Introduction to Deep Learning
+# DL-Workshop - A Practical Hands-on Introduction to Deep Learning